qball1809/App-Store/Configure.md

 EG: Your base URL may be something like: `/WebTools`

-If using mod_proxy from Apache something like that should do it
+If using mod_proxy from Apache something like this should do it:

 `AllowEncodedSlashes NoDecode`